This fragrant spiced meatball stew is perfect for your cold-weather slow cooker comfort food cravings.

 - Cook until the roux returns to a boil.

-- Reduce the heat to low and add salt, white cooking wine, Worcestershire sauce, balsamic vinegar, and allow to simmer for 5-6 minutes.
+- Reset the sauté function to low and add salt, white cooking wine, Worcestershire sauce, balsamic vinegar, and allow to simmer for 5-6 minutes.

-- Place the meatballs, grape tomatoes, carrots, butter beans, water and about half of the chicken stock to the slow cooker.
+- Place the meatballs, grape tomatoes, carrots, butter beans, water and about half of the chicken stock to the Instant Pot.

-- Add salt, red pepper flakes, cayenne, turmeric, coriander, black pepper, rosemary, sage, thyme, nutmeg, ginger, tomato paste, and roux mixture into the slow cooker.
+- Add red pepper flakes, cayenne, turmeric, coriander, black pepper, rosemary, sage, thyme, nutmeg, ginger, diced tomatoes, and tomato paste, into the Instant Pot.

 No, that is not a doughnut on top of the ingredients.
 I made a huge batch of turkey stock (thank you Thanksgiving) flavor bombs and ran out of muffin pans so I opted for the doughnut pan.
 This is totally optional, as I mentioned before experiment!

 - Pour the remaining chicken stock over the ingredients and stir well.
-Allow the stew to slow cook for 6-8 hours on medium/regular.
+Allow the stew to slow cook for 6-8 hours on normal mode.

 Recommendation: I highly recommend an Instant Pot if you are on the lookout for a ‘more than just a slow cooker’ appliance.
 It is extremely versatile and convenient.
 The prices vary as there are different models available.